Ultimate Tour (Bryan Adams)

 The Ultimate Tour was the nineteenth concert tour by Canadian singer Bryan Adams in support of his sixth compilation album, Ultimate.
-The tour began in Matakana, New Zealand on 2 January 2018, and is set to conclude in Grand Cayman on 15 February 2019.
+The tour began in Matakana, New Zealand on 2 January 2018, and concluded in Ostrava, Czech Republic on 29 November 2018.

 Background

 On 3 November 2017, Adams released his sixth compilation album, titled Ultimate.
 On 13 October 2017, Adams announced the European dates, followed by the Oceania tour dates on 31 October 2017.